Report State

 Prerequisites

-Before being able to test your action, you need your Service Account Key and your agentUserId.
+Before being able to test your Cloud-to-cloud integration, you need your Service Account Key and your agentUserId.
 If you already have your Service Account Key and agentUserId see Deploy the Report State Dashboard.

 Deploy the Report State dashboard